18 August 2026 · Dispute & reduce

 How reconsideration works

-- Submit a reconsideration request within the required window.
+- Submit a reconsideration request within the required window — generally 40 business days of being notified of the FTA's decision.

-- Set out the facts and legal grounds clearly.
+- Set out the facts and legal grounds clearly, referencing the specific penalty and the provision it was raised under.

 What makes a case land

-- Show the penalty was applied on incorrect facts, where true.
+- Show the penalty was applied on incorrect facts, where that is genuinely true — a wrong date or period is a strong, checkable ground.

-- Demonstrate reasonable care or a genuine, corrected error.
+- Demonstrate reasonable care, or a genuine error that was corrected promptly once identified.

-- File within the deadline — late requests generally fail.
+- File within the deadline — late requests are typically rejected without the merits ever being considered.

 Related guides